RyanCPeters/Sparkle_Motion_Personnel_Presentation/README.md

 That said, they are ready to enter the workforce, where they will carry out all kinds of mad-science'y things.
 As it just so happens, one of them was recently hired at Tizzy-Whickers, and his 3 month performance appraisal is coming up!

+***Sorry if this is a little far out there, but this example case should allow everyone to to have a sense of freedom in creating definitions of their own for any ambiguity they may face***

+### The criteria
+This list is not ordered, meaning we will pull from it in a random fashion, but item pairs are set to be as approachable as possible, so those won't change

+-